Araxiel/Arma-3-Script-Backups/_scripts/README.md

 ### Universal Scripts
-A bunch of scripts that are usable across multiple missions, debug or real.
+A bunch of scripts that are usable across multiple missions.